rails/rails/guides/source/action_mailer_basics.md

 Creating a Mailer and Views
 ---------------------------

-This section will provide a step-by-step guide to creating a mailer and its views.
+This section will provide a step-by-step guide to creating a Mailer and its views.

 ### Generate the Mailer

-You can user the "mailer" generator to create Action Mailer related classes:
+You can user the "mailer" generator to create Mailer related classes:

 ```bash
 $ bin/rails generate mailer User